sig-gis/SEPAL-CEO/docs_OpenMRV/SampleStratification.rst

 6. The steps necessary to design the stratified area estimator are located on the left side of the screen and they need to be completed sequentially from top to bottom.
 7. Select **Map input** on the left side of the screen.

   a.
-For this exercise, we’ll use the classification from Module 2.
-However, you can substitute another classification, such as the change detection classification created in Module 3 if you would like.
+For this tutorial, we’ll use the classification from the tutorial on OpenMRV named "Creating a classification using machine learning algorithms in SEPAL" under Classification.
+You may also use an uploaded classification.
   b.
 In the **Data type** section, click **Input.**
   c.
-In the **Browse** window that opens, navigate to the Module 2 dataset and select it.
+In the **Browse** window that opens, navigate to the saved SEPAL classification or your uploaded classifiation and select it.
   d.
 Then click **Select.**
   e.
-Note that the **Output folder** section shows you where in your SEPAL workspace all the files generated from this Exercise will be saved.
+Note that the **Output folder** section shows you where in your SEPAL workspace all the files generated from this tutorial will be saved.
-  f.
-Optionally, you can use a csv with your raster areas instead.
-We won’t discuss that here.

 8. Next, click **Strata areas** on the left side of the screen.
 9. In the **Area calculation** section, select **OFT.** OFT stands for the Open Foris Geospatial Toolkit.
 R is slower but avoids some errors that arise with OFT.